-Should you purchase pet insurance for your senior dog?
+Should you purchase pet insurance for your old dog?

 Have you ever experienced sticker shock after a vet visit when your senior pet has been sick?